Gayne J. Anacker, Ph.D.

 Dr. Key earned his B.A. in Political Science from the University of New Mexico, and a Master’s of Divinity and Ph.D. in Philosophy from Southern Baptist Theological Seminar.
 Concurrent with his academic career, and throughout his life, he has served in a pastoral capacity in each of the communities in which he has resided.

 Dr. Key is co-editor of the online journal, In Pursuit of Truth, presenter at Faculty Forums, and coordinator of the Academic Roundtable, all for the C.S.
 Lewis Foundation at their triennial “Oxbridge” conferences held in Oxford and Cambridge.
-In addition, Dr. Key has made academic presentations for such groups as the Society of Christian Philosophers, the Society of Christianity and Literature, the Evangelical Philosophical Society.
+In addition to leading seminars and fulfilling speaking engagements for the C.S.
+Lewis Study Center, Dr. Key has made academic presentations for such groups as the Society of Christian Philosophers, the Society of Christianity and Literature, the Evangelical Philosophical Society.

 His publications include the following chapter contributions: “Metaphors of Meaning: The Dance of Truth and Imagination in That Hideous Stength” in Contemporary Perspectives on C.S.
 Lewis’ The Abolition of Man, (Mosteller & Anacker, eds., 2017) and “The Moral Aesthetic of Perelandra” in C.S.
 Lewis and the Arts: Creativity in the Shadowlands” (Miller, ed., 2013).
 His current research manuscript in preparation is entitled, “Truth in the Balance: A Literary and Philosophical Analysis of the Gospel of Mark.”